professorplumb/ValidAJAX/README.md

 ### What is planned for the future?

- - Provide installer for grunt, bower, etc.
+ - Provide support for grunt, bower, etc.
  - Validate multiple inputs together, or the whole form at once
  - Encryption of GET params